cloudfoundry/docs-bosh/content/package-vendoring.md

 ---
 ## Using job colocation {: #colocation }

 Job colocation can provide a powerful way to make a release extensible and pluggable where necessary.
-Unlike vendoring approach, release author choosing job colocation as a way to consume dependent software is explicitly stating that there is not necessarily a single one implementation of a particular dependency but rather it could be chosen by on operator at the time of a deploy.
+Unlike vendoring approach, release author choosing job colocation as a way to consume dependent software is explicitly stating that there is not necessarily a single one implementation of a particular dependency but rather it could be chosen by an operator at the time of a deploy.

 Here are two examples: